Menu

 As of the latest data from May to July 2023, reported by the UK’s Office for National Statistics (ONS), the redundancy rate stood at 3.6 per 1,000 employees.
 This figure provides a contemporary snapshot of the redundancy landscape across the nation.

-In the period from September to November 2023, the UK observed a decrease in the number of job vacancies, which fell by 45,000, bringing the total to 949,000.
+From September to November 2023, the UK observed a decrease in the number of job vacancies, which fell by 45,000, bringing the total to 949,000.
 This decline in vacancies could be indicative of various economic factors, including market stability or shifts in industry demands.

 UK redundancy rates